ocgeek/Voron_2.4_Galileo/README.md

 Please mind this is a WIP and the STL(s) are beeing updated The source components are from the great **project and design** of **JaredC01** (see Voron Discord)

-Mind that these components are by design of the author a TIGHT FIT (some pushing of bearings is expected).
+**Mind that these components are by design of the author a TIGHT FIT** Some pressing in of the bearings is expected and IMHO intended.
+I used a long exagonal key driver (M10) to press them in by my body weight..

 You can reach out in Voron Discord i'm **oc_geek V2.1064 V2.1820**